lightvector/KataGo/docs/Analysis_Engine.md

       * Multiple dicts can specify different `untilDepth` for different sets of moves.
 The behavior is unspecified if a move is specified more than once with different `untilDepth`.
    * `allowMoves (list of dicts)`: Optional.
 Same as `avoidMoves` except prohibits all moves EXCEPT the moves specified.
 Currently, the list of dicts must also be length 1.
    * `overrideSettings (object)`: Optional.
 Specify any number of `paramName:value` entries in this object to override those params from command line `CONFIG_FILE` for this query.
 Most search parameters can be overriden: `cpuctExploration`, `winLossUtilityFactor`, etc.
-   * `reportDuringSearchEvery`: Optional.
+   * `reportDuringSearchEvery (boolean)`: Optional.
 Specify a number of seconds such that while this position is being searched, KataGo will report the partial analysis every that many seconds.
    * `priority (int)`: Optional.
 Analysis threads will prefer handling queries with the highest priority unless already started on another task, breaking ties in favor of earlier queries.
 If not specified, defaults to 0.

 #### Responses